IWSLT/IWSLT.github.io/_pages/2026/shared-tasks/compression.md

 ## Objectives

 The goal of this task is to evaluate participants’ ability to effectively reduce the size of a large multilingual speech-to-text foundation model while minimizing performance drops in the task of translating English speech to written German or Chinese text.
 The model in question, [Qwen2-Audio](https://huggingface.co/Qwen/Qwen2-Audio-7B) (Chu et al., 2024), has been selected for its size (8.2 billion parameters, requiring approximately 16 GB of memory storage), its support to a variety of speech processing tasks across multiple language directions, and its permissive license (Apache 2.0).
 Due to its computational expense, memory-intensive nature, and versatility, it is an ideal candidate for task-oriented model compression.
 The evaluation focuses on innovative compression techniques that strike a balance between compactness and performance, paving the way for the development of more accessible and easily deployable speech translation systems.
-Accordingly, this first edition of the task concentrates on:
+Accordingly, this second edition of the task concentrates on:
 * **Model Reduction**: shrink the size of the foundation model, defined by its number of parameters and memory usage, to make it more suitable for resource-limited settings.
 * **Translation Performance**: maintain high translation quality despite the size reduction, ensuring the practical value and reliability of the compressed models.

-While computational efficiency (i.e., speed) is recognized as a critical factor for deploying models in resource-constrained environments, it is excluded from the evaluation framework in this initial round.
+While computational efficiency (i.e., speed) is recognized as a critical factor for deploying models in resource-constrained environments, it is excluded from the evaluation framework in this second round.
 However, the task will follow a phased approach over the years, with future rounds set to include computational efficiency, thereby broadening the evaluation scope.

 ## Permitted Model Compression Techniques